Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-ifft-aie-only.rst

 Scaling
 -------

 Scaling in the FFT is controlled by the ``TP_SHIFT`` parameter which describes how many binary places by which to shift the result to the right, i.e., only power-of-2 scaling values are supported.
 The FFT implementation does not implement the 1/N scaling of an IFFT directly, but this can be configured via ``TP_SHIFT``.
 Internal to the FFT, for cint16 and cint32 data, a data type of cint32 is used for temporary value.
 After each rank, the values are scaled by only enough to normalize the bit growth caused by the twiddle multiplication (i.e., 15 bits), but there is no compensation for the bit growth of the adder in the butterfly operation.
-No scaling is applied at any point when the data type is cfloat.
-Setting ``TP_SHIFT`` to any value other than 0 when ``TT_DATA`` is cfloat will result in an error.
+No scaling is applied at any point when the data type is cfloat or cbfloat16.
+Setting ``TP_SHIFT`` to any value other than 0 when ``TT_DATA`` is cfloat or cbfloat16 will result in an error.
 In the case of ``TP_PARALLEL_POWER > 0`` for cint16, the streams carrying data between subframe processors, and the combiner stages carry cint16 data so as to allow for high performance.
 In this case, the scaling value applied to each subframe processor is (``TP_SHIFT-TP_PARALLEL_POWER``) (if positive and 0 if not).
 Each combiner stage will have a shift of 1 is applied, to compensate for the bit growth of 1 in the stage's butterfly, if there is adequate ``TP_SHIFT`` to allow for this, or 0 if there is not.
 For example, with an FFT configured to be ``POINT_SIZE=1024``, ``DATA_TYPE=cint16``, ``PARALLEL_POWER=2`` and ``TP_SHIFT=10``, there will be four subframe processors and two further ranks of four combiners.
 The four subframe processors will all have a local ``TP_SHIFT`` of 10-2 = 8 applied, and each of the combiners will have a local ``TP_SHIFT`` of 1 applied.
 This scheme is designed to preserve as much accuracy as possible without compromising performance.
 If better accuracy or noise performance is required, this can be achieved at the expense of throughput by using ``TT_DATA=cint32``.

 Rounding and Saturation
 -----------------------

 In the final stage, the final values are converted to ``TT_DATA`` using ``TP_SHIFT``, ``TP_RND``, and ``TP_SAT``. ``TP_SHIFT`` performs the scaling as described elsewhere. ``TP_RND`` and ``TP_SAT`` determine the form of rounding and saturation applied on the downshifted value.
 The following tables describe the form of rounding and of saturation performed.

-.. _fft_rnd_and_sat:
+.. _DSP_fft_rnd_and_sat:

 .. table:: Rounding and Saturation in FFT
    :align: center